alkalim/Everseq/README.md

 `EVERSEQ_GRAPH` defaults to `~/Documents/Everseq`; the folder is created and seeded on first launch.
 To produce a double-clickable `.app`, see `scripts/build-app.sh`.

+## Running a downloaded build

+This app is not notarized, so macOS Gatekeeper blocks a *downloaded* copy on first launch.
+To run it, either:

+- strip the quarantine flag — `xattr -dr com.apple.quarantine /path/to/Everseq.app`, or
+- open **System Settings → Privacy & Security** and click **Open Anyway**.

+On macOS 15 (Sequoia) the old Control-click → Open shortcut no longer bypasses Gatekeeper for un-notarized apps; use one of the above.

+Building from source avoids this entirely — a locally built `.app` isn't quarantined — but needs the Swift toolchain (the Xcode Command Line Tools).

 ## Why it exists

 A fast, low-footprint, files-stay-yours outliner: